 One such tribe, the Senones, was under the command of a Brennus, who led his Celts to the Etruscan city of Clusium about 100 miles north of Rome.
 It is important to note that much of the ancient source material, such as Livy, Polybius and Diodorus Siculus, is steeped in legend or, especially on the part of Livy, biased though nationalism.
 Whether Clusium was the target, or it simply stood in the path on the way to the more powerful city of Rome, is unclear.
 It is clear, however, that the Celts did approach and lay siege to Clusium and that the Etruscans there likely set aside any differences and called to Rome for help.

-In response, according to the ancients, the Romans sent a delegation of 3 envoys to treat with Brennus.
-Siculus claims that the 3 were really spies sent to assess the strength of the Celts, but it is apparent that whatever the reason for the meeting, it escalated into violence.
+In response, according to the ancients, the Romans sent a delegation of three envoys to treat with Brennus.
+Siculus claims that the three were really spies sent to assess the strength of the Celts, but it is apparent that whatever the reason for the meeting, it escalated into violence.
 After exchanged insults, the Roman envoys were involved in a skirmish with the Gauls, in which one Celtic chief tan was killed.
 The commissioners returned to Rome without relief for Clusium and with an angry Gallic army behind them.
-Brennus sent his own representatives to Rome to demand the 3 men be turned over to him, but was predictably refused.
+Brennus sent his own representatives to Rome to demand the three men be turned over to him, but was predictably refused.
 Later that year, the angered Gauls left Clusium behind and headed for Rome to seek revenge.

 The advancing Gauls invaded Roman territory and threatened the security of Rome herself.
 Eleven miles to the north of Rome, an outnumbered Roman army mustered under the command of A.Quintus Sulpicius, met them in July, 387 BC (the traditional date is recorded as 390 BC but the Varronian chronology is erroneous), and suffered a crushing defeat on the banks of the River Allia.
 As all appeared lost, some Roman defenders retreated to the Capitoline Hill to endure a siege, while civilians fled through the city gates to the city of Veii and the surrounding countryside.
 The Gauls poured into Rome slaughtering civilians while looting and burning everything in their path.
 At some point they apparently attempted an uphill attack on the heavily fortified capital, but were repulsed and never able to dislodge the occupants.